Google launches passwordless login feature - ExBulletin

 Google says you shouldn’t create passkeys for shared devices.

-The company describes the implementation of this feature as “a major step in a cross-industry effort that they helped launch over a decade ago.”
+The company describes the implementation of this feature as “a major step in the cross-industry effort they helped launch over a decade ago.”
 Android and Google’s browser, Chrome, will get it in 2022.

 The glass plate of the press center is pasted with the Google logo.
 (Image courtesy of Rolf Vennenbernd/Getty Images)